AutodeskGames/stingray-docs/source/source_access/getting_started/software_requirements.md

 <http://git-scm.com/downloads/guis>

 You can carry out various Git tasks using its command-line tools, any of a wide variety of visual tools, and the web-based GitHub interface.
 Therefore, this documentation does not go into detail about how exactly to accomplish common tasks such as forking, pulling, making pull requests, etc. If you are not already familiar with Git, you should invest some time up front into getting a basic understanding of how it works.

+See also the section on ~{ Source code management }~ for more about working with the Stingray GitHub repositories.

 ### Ruby